raminjafary/dsa/README.md

-# Algorithms implementation in C
+# Algorithms and data structures implementation in C